KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 + `getOrAddWorkstoreItem('key', data)`
 + `setAndReturnWorkstoreItem('key', data)`

 The filter engine makes extensive use of the workstore.
-Many of the calculations undertaken by the engine are expensive, thus it makes sense to cache the results after their first calculation to speed up future operations:
+Many of the calculations undertaken by the engine are expensive, thus it makes sense to cache the results after their first calculation to speed up future operations.

-+ **buildHorizontalBlur** creates a grid - an Array of Arrays - detailing which pixels contribute to the horizontal part of each pixel's blur calculation.
-Stores the result in the key `blur-h-${gridWidth}-${gridHeight}-${radius}`.
-Used by the `blur` primitive function.

-+ **buildImageGrid** creates a grid - an Array of Arrays representing columns and rows - which contains the location of each pixel in an `ImageData.data` Array.
-Stores the result in the key `grid-${ImageData.width}-${ImageData.height}`.
-Used by the `blur`, `offset` and `swirl` primitive functions.

-+ **buildMatrixGrid** creates a grid - an Array of Arrays - detailing which pixels contribute to each pixel's matrix calculation.
-Stores the result in the key `matrix-${ImageData.width}-${ImageData.height}-${width}-${height}-${x}-${y}`.
-Used by the `corrode`, `emboss` and `matrix` primitive functions.

-+ **buildVerticalBlur** creates a grid - an Array of Arrays - detailing which pixels contribute to the vertical part of each pixel's blur calculation.
-Stores the result in the key `blur-v-${gridWidth}-${gridHeight}-${radius}`.
-Used by the `blur` primitive function.

-+ **getGradientData** creates an imageData object containing the pixel values from a `256px x 1px` canvas to which a linear gradient has been applied.
-Stores the result in the key `gradient-data-${gradient.name}`.
-Used by the `map-to-gradient` primitive function as well as SC gradient Palette objects.

-+ **getRandomNumbers** generates an array of "random" numbers from either *bluenoise* or *ordered* data, or alternatively from a seeded random number generator, to a given length.
-Stores the results in the key `random-${seed}-${length}-${type}`.
-Used by the `glitch`, `random-noise`, `reduce-palette` and (indirectly) `tiles` primitive functions.

 If a Cell, Group or entity object has requested that its filtered output be memoized, then the final results of those filter operations will also be cached in the workstore, keyed to the object's `filterIdentifier` attribute.

 #### Filter engine internal cache
 The filter engine includes a `cache` object which gets reset to an empty object every time the `engine.action()` function gets invoked.
 This cache holds references to the initial ImageData objects supplied to the `action()` function, alongside any intermediate ImageData objects created as the engine processes the filter action objects.

-#### Color caches
+### Additional resources used by the filter engine
 Color space conversion calculations are expensive.
 For this reason SC will cache the results of each calculation in an object containing a set of three Arrays.
 This object gets stored in the SC workstore keyed to the `color-point-arrays` String.

-The structures of the Array elements held by the color cache Arrays are:
-+ **labColorLib** - maps quantized OKLAB color values to their RGB equivalent values, stored as an `[r, g, b]` array
-+ **lchColorLib** - maps quantized OKLCH color values to their RGB equivalent values, stored as an `[r, g, b]` array
-+ **rgbColorLib** - maps RGB channel color values to their OKLAB/OKLCH equivalent values, stored as an array with the structure: `[oklab|oklch_L, oklab_A, oklab_B, oklch_C, oklch_H]`

-The colorLib Arrays are sets of nested sparse Arrays.
-See the code in the filter engine `getOkColorVals()`, `getRegularColorVals()`, `setOkColorVals()`, `memoizeLab()`, `memoizeLch()`, `getColorLabIndices()` and `getColorLchIndices()` functions for details.

-The color conversion algorithms themselves are handled by an SC color object.
-The filter engine generates (and exports) a Color object - named `SC-core-color-engine` - when the file's code first runs.
-The algorithm code can be seen in the [factory/color.js](../source/factory/color.html) file.

-### Additional resources used by the filter engine
+This work is handled by the [SC color engine](sc-styles.html) on behalf of the filter engine.

-The filter engine file imports a number of pool functions, which repo-devs can then use when building and maintaining the filter primitive functions.
-As ever, always release a pooled object after using it - failure to release can lead to slow memory leaks:
+The filter engine file also imports a number of pool functions, which repo-devs can then use when building and maintaining the filter primitive functions.
+As ever, always release a pooled object after using it – failure to release can lead to slow memory leaks:
 + `releaseCell`, `requestCell`
 + `releaseCoordinate`, `requestCoordinate`
 + `releaseArray`, `requestArray`